 - Black Bear Lodge – South Lake Tahoe, California

 - Alaska’s Capital Inn Bed and Breakfast – Juneau, Alaska

-How to Get Around in United States
+How to Get Around in the United States

-Travel Tips United States
+Travel Tips for Visiting the United States

-Overall the USA is a Safe Trip Destination
+Overall, the USA is a Safe Trip Destination

-Despite Americans’ notorious bravado over guns, they aren’t quite as common as many international tourists assume.
+Despite Americans’ notorious bravado over guns, they aren’t as common as many international tourists assume.
 While you may see some hunting rifles if you visit the South, it’s quite rare to see someone walking around in public casually holding a weapon.

-Most tourist destinations in particular tend to be very safe, with the occasional exception of petty crime.
+Most tourist destinations, in particular, tend to be very safe, with the occasional exception of petty crime.
 Much like any other part of the world, however, using common sense can go a long way toward staying safe on your trip.

 Weather Conditions are Extremely Relative

 There’s never really a bad time to take a trip to the USA as long as you take your destination into account.
 Weather conditions vary greatly from state to state and sometimes even within the same state.